robertostling/efmaral/README.md

 # efmaral
 Efficient Markov Chain word alignment

-`efmaral` is a tool for performing word alignment using a Gibbs sampling for a Bayesian extension of the IBM alignment models.
+`efmaral` is a tool for performing word alignment using Gibbs sampling with a Bayesian extension of the IBM alignment models.
+It is both fast and accurate.
+In addition, it can function as a plug-in replacement for [fast_align](https://github.com/clab/fast_align), or be used as a library from a Python program.

 The model used is described in my thesis, which you may want to consider citing if you use this tool:
 * [Robert Östling](http://www.robos.org/).
 [Bayesian Models for Multilingual Word Alignment](http://urn.kb.se/resolve?urn=urn:nbn:se:su:diva-115541).
 PhD thesis, Stockholm University, 2015.

-It uses the same input and output formats as [fast_align](https://github.com/clab/fast_align), for which it can be used as a (faster and more accurate) plug-in replacement.

 ## Installing